 When it comes to bibliography management in LaTeX, the package natbib is a package for customising citations (especially author-year citation schemes) when using BibTeX.
 This article explains how to use natbib to format and cite bibliographic sources.

-Note: If you are starting from scratch it's recommended to use biblatex since that package provides localization in several languages, it's actively developed and makes bibliography management easier and more flexible.
-Note, though, that most journals still use bibtex and natbib.
+Note: If you are starting from scratch it's recommended to use biblatex because that package provides localization in several languages, it's actively developed and makes bibliography management easier and more flexible.
+However, note that most journals still use bibtex and natbib.

 A minimal working example is presented below: